Spanish colonization of the Americas: Indigenous peoples and colonial rule

-The Spaniards systematically attempted to transform structures of indigenous governance to those more closely resembling those of Spaniards, so the indigenous city-state became a Spanish town and the indigenous noblemen who ruled became officeholders of the town council (cabildo).
-Although the structure of the indigenous cabildo looked similar to that of the Spanish institution, its indigenous functionaries continued to follow indigenous practices.
+The Spaniards systematically attempted to transform structures of indigenous governance to those more closely resembling those of Spaniards, so the indigenous city-state became a Spanish town and the Indigenous noblemen who ruled became officeholders of the town council (cabildo).
+Although the structure of the Indigenous cabildo looked similar to that of the Spanish institution, its indigenous functionaries continued to follow Indigenous practices.
 In central Mexico, there exist minutes of the sixteenth-century meetings in Nahuatl of the Tlaxcala cabildo.
 Indigenous noblemen were particularly important in the early period of colonization, since the economy of the encomienda was initially built on the extraction of tribute and labor from the commoners in their communities.
-As the colonial economy became more diversified and less dependent on these mechanisms for the accumulation of wealth, the indigenous noblemen became less important for the economy.
+As the colonial economy became more diversified and less dependent on these mechanisms for the accumulation of wealth, the Indigenous noblemen became less important for the economy.
 However, noblemen became defenders of the rights to land and water controlled by their communities.
-In colonial Mexico, there are petitions to the king about a variety of issues important to particular indigenous communities when the noblemen did not get a favorable response from the local friar or priest or local royal officials.
+In colonial Mexico, there are petitions to the king about a variety of issues important to particular Indigenous communities when the noblemen did not get a favorable response from the local friar or priest or local royal officials.

-Works by historians in the twentieth and twenty-first centuries have expanded the understanding of the impact of the Spanish conquest and changes during the more than three hundred years of Spanish rule.
+Works by historians in the 20th and 21st centuries have expanded the understanding of the impact of the Spanish conquest and changes during the more than three hundred years of Spanish rule.
 There are many such works for Mexico, often drawing on native-language documentation in Nahuatl, Mixtec, and Yucatec Maya.
 For the Andean area, there are an increasing number of publications as well.
 The history of the Guaraní has also been the subject of a recent study.

-In 2000, Pope John Paul II apologized for the wrongs done by the Catholic Church, including those to indigenous peoples.
-In 2007 Pope Benedict XVI issued a less sweeping apology for the wrongs done in the conversion of indigenous peoples.
+In 2000, Pope John Paul II apologized for the wrongs done by the Catholic Church, including those to Indigenous peoples.
+In 2007 Pope Benedict XVI issued a less sweeping apology for the wrongs done in the conversion of Indigenous peoples.